scala-phase/scala-orms/ScalaQuery/preso/sq.md

 16 July, 2011

-!SLIDE
+!SLIDE smbullets incremental full-page transition=fade

 # The Scala Query ORM

-From *scalaquery.org*:

 - ScalaQuery is "an API / DSL built on top of JDBC".
 - Provides compile-time checking and type-safety for queries
-    * Database entities have static types.
+- (Database entities have static types.)
 - Composable, non-leaky abstractions
-    * Relational algebra and query comprehensions
+- Relational algebra and query comprehensions
-    * Can be composed, the way one can compose Scala's collection classes.
+- Can be composed, the way one can compose Scala's collection classes.
 - Does not rely on mutable state.
 - Supports PostgreSQL, MySQL, H2, HSQLDB/HyperSQL, Derby/JavaDB,
   MS SQL Server, MS Access, and SQLite.

-!SLIDE
+<!SLIDE full-page transition=scrollLeft>

 # Making a Connection